 “From the planner’s perspective, putting meeting packages on your website and making them bookable online feels like they have an immediate digital call to action that they can execute on,” Matthes says.

-According to meetingsbooker.com’s online meeting bookings report, venues spend 47 minutes on average handling offline meeting bookings.
-Direct booking technology not only streamlines the process and makes it easier for the planner, but it also saves your sales team valuable time.
+According to meetingsbooker.com’s online meeting bookings report, venues spend an average of 47 minutes handling offline meeting bookings.
+Direct booking technology streamlines the process and makes it easier for the planner, saving your sales team valuable time.

 Simple meetings?
 Simple process.